Learn to engrave an acrylic nightlight with my easy to follow steps!

 - A method to engrave your acrylic, I used the amazing Cricut Maker 3 — you can use the engraving tip for this project

-- Design #427 — My free SVG/PDF/DXF digital design files will be available in my free resource library beginning November 3, 2022 (get the password by filling out the form at the bottom of this page) or get early access to the design files by getting a VIP Pass to Maker Academy Weekend
+- Design #427 — My free SVG/PDF/DXF digital design files are available in my free resource library (get the password by filling out the form at the bottom of this page)

 How to Make Your Own Engraved Acrylic Nightlight

-The detailed step-by-step assembly video with the entire process on how to create an engraved acrylic nightlight will be available to watch for free for 24 hours during Maker Academy Weekend, held online November 3-6, 2022.
-Get your free ticket to this fun maker event here!
-If you can’t wait until then, learn how to get early access to the Maker Academy Weekend videos, printable handbooks, and design files with a VIP pass below:
+The detailed step-by-step assembly video with the entire process on how to create an engraved acrylic nightlight debuted during Maker Academy Weekend 2022, held online November 3-6, 2022.
+Get an on-demand pass to watch all 20+ workshops, each with a printable handbook, transcript, audio files, design files, and support with a VIP pass below:

 These engraved acrylic nightlights are lovely, and you can make them, too!
 Your Cricut Maker machine does all the hard work, thanks to the awesome SVG files I’ve made for your Cricut projects.